neurodata/neurodata.io/content/about/agreements.md

 #### Semi-Annual Retreats

-We agree to having semi-annual retreats to build community and deeper inter-personal connections, and to have fun.
-They  typically happen during the week before classes start each semester (this likely means 1 beach retreat, and 1 ski retreat).
+To build community and deeper inter-personal connections, and to have fun, we agree to having semi-annual retreats,  typically during the week before classes start each semester (this likely means 1 beach retreat, and 1 ski retreat).
 The retreats will include a celebration of past successes, as well as a discussion of collective goals for the subsequent year.
+These retreats will be organized by trainees.

 #### Annual Reviews